goodthebest/Open-Source-Software-Building-Customization-Services/README.md

 ### 🟠 Business & Support

+**Do you support DNS and domain management?**
+Yes.
+We configure and manage DNS records (A, MX, TXT, SPF, DKIM, DMARC) for reliability, security, and compliance.
+We also integrate GitHub-based apps with custom domains.

+**Can you integrate with popular providers like GoDaddy or Namecheap?**
+Absolutely.
+We handle DNS, domains, SSL, and hosting on platforms like **GoDaddy, Namecheap, Bluehost, HostGator, SiteGround, and Cloudflare**.

+### 🟠 Business & Support

+**Do you support cPanel, WHM, or hosting panels like Plesk?**
+Yes.
+We configure and customize **cPanel, WHM, Plesk, and DirectAdmin** to deploy GitHub-based open-source applications.
+We also integrate **WHMCS** for automated billing and SaaS hosting.

+**Do you handle database migrations and optimization?**
+Yes.
+We support **MySQL, MariaDB, PostgreSQL, MongoDB, and Redis**.
+Our services include schema migrations, replication setups, and query optimization for high performance.

+### 🟠 Business & Support

+**Do you support DNS and domain management?**
+Yes.
+We configure and manage DNS records (A, MX, TXT, SPF, DKIM, DMARC) for reliability, security, and compliance.
+We also integrate GitHub-based apps with custom domains.

+**Can you integrate with popular providers like GoDaddy or Namecheap?**
+Absolutely.
+We handle DNS, domains, SSL, and hosting on platforms like **GoDaddy, Namecheap, Bluehost, HostGator, SiteGround, and Cloudflare**.

+### 🟠 Business & Support

 **Do you provide long-term maintenance?**
 Yes — from **bug fixes and patching** to **scaling, monitoring, and upgrades**.
 We can act as your extended open-source support team.